ismet55555/AWS_Solutions_Architect_Notes/README.md

 ### Athena
 - Interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL
+- Relies on pooled resources provided by AWS to return query results
 - Serverless

 ---